Duleep Singh: London

 Duleep Singh arrived in England in late 1854 and was introduced to the British court.
 Queen Victoria showered affection upon the turbaned Maharaja, as did the Prince Consort.
 Duleep Singh was initially lodged at Claridge's Hotel in London before the East India Company took over a house in Wimbledon and then eventually another house in Roehampton which became his home for three years.
 He was also invited by the Queen to stay with the Royal Family at Osborne, where she sketched him playing with her children and Prince Albert photographed him, while the court artist, Winterhalter, made his portrait.
+Duleep Singh was treated as a godson by Queen Victoria, often visiting Buckingham Palace.

 He eventually got bored with Roehampton and expressed a wish to go back to India but it was suggested by the East India Company Board he take a tour of the European continent, which he did with Sir John Spencer Login and Lady Login.
 He was a member of the Photographic Society, later the Royal Photographic Society, from 1855 until his death.

 Castle Menzies

 On his return from Continental Europe in 1855 he was given an annual pension of £25,000 a year (approximately £ in today's value) provided he "remain obedient to the British Government," and was officially under ward of Sir John Spencer Login and Lady Login, who leased Castle Menzies in Perthshire, Scotland, for him.
 He spent the rest of his teens there, but at 19 he demanded to be in charge of his household.
 Eventually, he was given this and an increase in his annual pension.

 In 1859 Lt Col James Oliphant was installed as Equerry to the Maharaja at the recommendation of Sir John Login.
 Oliphant was to be a possible replacement should anything happen to the Maharaja's most trusted friend Sir John Login (who did indeed die four years later in 1863).

 In the 1860s, Singh moved from Castle Menzies to Grandtully Castle.
+Eventually Duleep Singh was given a £40,000 per year pension and an estate in the county of Suffolk.